mafoxcs/small-python-projects/README.md

 _Learn math concepts and use Python's math module._

+### **Project 57, Progress Bar:** A sample progress bar animation to use in other programs.

+_Use the backspace-printing technique to create animations._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._